The Welcome to Demon School! Iruma-kun Season 3 release date is confirmed for October 8, 2022, the Fall 2022 anime season.

 Producer NHK seems to be setting up the series for annual releases.
 The second season was teased by the first season’s finale, and the second season’s finale episode also teased Welcome to Demon School!
 Iruma-kun 3.

 Since the third season was announced on September 11, 2021, it was successfully predicted that the Welcome to Demon School!
 Iruma-kun Season 3 release date would be in late 2022.

 Welcome to Demon School!
 Iruma-kun manga compared to the anime

 The story for the anime series is based on the Mairimashita!
 Iruma-kun by writer and illustrator Osamu Nishi (Hotel Helheim).

 New chapters are released weekly in Akita Shoten’s Weekly Shonen Champion magazine.
 When the anime’s second season first premiered in April 2021, the manga series was up to Volume 21 and over 200 chapters had been released.
-By August 2021, the manga was up to Volume 23, which included up through Chapter 204.
+By August 2022, the manga was up to Volume 28 and there were over 263 chapters in total.

 A spin-off series called the Makai no Shuyaku wa Wareware da!
 (We Are the Main Characters of the Demon World!) manga started serializing in January 2021.
 As of March 2021, it was up to Volume 4.

 Unfortunately, no North American publisher has licensed the rights to the official English translation for the Welcome to Demon School!
 Iruma-kun manga series.